andreslane/NHibernate.Core.SessionScope/README.md

 # The important stuff

-A simple and flexible way to manage your NHibernate ISession instances.
+A simple and flexible way to manage your NHibernate ISession instances **_supported for netstandard target framework_**.

 `DbScope` was created out of the need for a better way to manage ISession instances in NHibernate-based applications.